– World management –

 Torsten Kerl first began his musical career as an orchestra musician and instrumental soloist on the oboe, then switched to singing and quickly became a prizewinner of several competitions and scholarships.
 In 2000 he won a “Grammy Award” in the category “Best international opera recording of the year”.

-In the 2020/21 season Torsten Kerl can be heard as Florestan (Fidelio) in Warsaw and as Albert Gredor in Janáček’s The Makropulos Affair in Dijon.
-In the 2019/20 season he sang Waldemar in Schönberg’s Gurrelieder at the Helsinki Festival under the baton of Susanna Mälkki, in the Kawasaki Symphony Hall with the Tokyo Symphony Orchestra under the baton of Jonathan Nott and in the Philharmonie Essen.
-He also appeared in the Philharmonie Berlin and in the Sala a Palatului Bucharest as Kaiser in a concert version of Strauss’ Die Frau ohne Schatten with the Rundfunkorchester Berlin under the baton of Vladimir Jurowski.
-Also under the baton of M° Jurowski he sang Siegfried in the Royal Festival Hall in London with the London Philharmonic Orchestra.
+In the 2021/22 season he sang Florestan (Fidelio) in Warsaw and returns to the Liceu in Barcelona as Tambourmajor (Wozzeck).
+In the recent past he sang Waldemar in Schönberg’s Gurrelieder at the Helsinki Festival under the baton of Susanna Mälkki, in the Kawasaki Symphony Hall with the Tokyo Symphony Orchestra under the baton of Jonathan Nott and with the Essener Philharmoniker in the Philharmonie Essen.
+He has also appeared as the Emperor in concert performances of Strauss’ Die Frau ohne Schatten, with the Berlin Radio Orchestra conducted by Vladimir Jurowski, at the Philharmonie Berlin and the Sala a Palatului Bucharest.
+Also under the baton of M° Jurowski, he was also heard as Siegfried at the Royal Festival Hall in London with the London Philharmonic Orchestra.

 In the 2018/19 season, opera projects led him to the Théâtre du Capitole in Toulouse as Paul in Die tote Stadt, as Tannhäuser to the New National Theatre Tokyo and as Rienzi to the Deutsche Oper Berlin.
 In concert he sang Siegmund with the Antwerp Symphony Orchestra under the baton of Edo de Waart.